rusticlion/Manastorm/manastorm_codebase_dump.md

                     -- Special case for "any" - try to find any token type local foundAny = false

-                    -- Try each token type
+                    -- Get all available token types
+                    local availableTypes = Constants.getAllTokenTypes()
+                    -- Shuffle the types to randomize selection for i = #availableTypes, 2, -1 do local j = math.random(i)
+                        availableTypes[i], availableTypes[j] = availableTypes[j], availableTypes[i]
+                    end

-                    for _, availableType in ipairs(Constants.getAllTokenTypes()) do
+                    -- Try each token type in random order for _, availableType in ipairs(availableTypes) do
                         local token, tokenIndex = manaPool:findFreeToken(availableType)
                         if token then
                             table.insert(requiredTokens, {